dtolnay/cxx/book/src/index.md

 <br>

-***Chapter outline:** See the hamburger menu in the top left if you are on a small screen and it didn't open with a sidebar by default.*
+***Chapter outline:** See the hamburger menu in the top left if you are on a small screen, and it didn't open with a sidebar by default.*